Research into treating bowel cancer

 - Help people to live longer

 Biological therapies act on processes in cells or change the way that cells signal to each other.
 They can stimulate the body to attack or control the growth of cancer cells.
-There is detailed information about biological therapies in our cancer treatment section.
+We have detailed information about biological therapies.

 There are many biological therapies being looked at in clinical trials, including

-Cetuximab (Erbitux) is a biological therapy that blocks a growth factor called epidermal growth factor (EGF).
+Cetuximab (Erbitux) works by blocking a growth factor called epidermal growth factor (EGF).
 Some bowel cancer cells have EGF receptors.
 When triggered, the EGF receptors tell the cell to grow and divide into more cells.
 So, cetuximab is a growth factor blocker.
-You can find information about cetuximab as a treatment for bowel cancer on the biological therapies for bowel cancer page.
+You can find information about cetuximab as a treatment for bowel cancer on our page about biological therapies for bowel cancer.

 We know from trials that having cetuximab with chemotherapy makes chemotherapy work better.
 So researchers are looking at the best way of combining cetuximab with chemotherapy.
 You can find trials looking at cetuximab for bowel cancer on our clinical trials database.
-Choose 'bowel cancer' from the dropdown list of cancer types and type 'cetuximab' into the search box.
 We have described some of these trials briefly below.

 Bevacizumab (Avastin) is a biological therapy licensed in the UK to treat advanced bowel cancer.
 Avastin blocks a growth factor protein called VEGF.
 VEGF triggers blood vessels to grow.
 This is called angiogenesis.
 All cancers need to grow their own blood supply.
 Avastin stops tumours from making blood vessels.

 Panitumumab (also known as Vectibix) is another type of monoclonal antibody.
 It is licensed in Europe for treating people with bowel cancer that has spread and standard chemotherapy has not worked.
 But it has not been approved to be used within the NHS.
+In England doctors may be able to fund panitumumab through the Cancer Drugs Fund.
 As with cetuximab, to have panitumumab, your bowel cancer cells must have EGF receptors.

 Pazopanib (Votrient) is a new type of growth factor blocker (tyrosine kinase inhibitor).
 You take it as a tablet.
 The aim of the treatment is to stop tumour cells growing their own blood vessels.
 Doctors have tested it as a treatment for several other cancer types and it is now also in early stage clinical trials for advanced bowel cancer.

-The DREAM study is looking at adding a growth blocker (tyrosine kinase inhibitor) to the standard treatment of chemotherapy and radiotherapy for rectal cancer.
-The study is looking at 2 different tyrosine kinase inhibitors – cediranib (AZD2171) and AZD6244.
+The DREAM trial is looking at adding a growth blocker (tyrosine kinase inhibitor) to the standard treatment of chemotherapy and radiotherapy for rectal cancer.
+The trial is looking at 2 different tyrosine kinase inhibitors – cediranib (AZD2171) and AZD6244.
 Some people taking part have had cediranib and some people have had AZD6244.
 The trial aims to find the highest dose of each drug that people can have safely at the same time as chemoradiotherapy.
 The researchers also want to find out how the drugs affect cancer growth.
+This trial has closed and we are waiting for the results.

 Axitinib works by targeting a protein called vascular endothelial growth factor (VEGF).
 The AXMUS C trial is looking at axitinib for bowel cancer that has spread to another part of the body.
 The researchers want to find out how well axitinib works for people with advanced bowel cancer and to learn more about the side effects.

 This works by blocking several different growth factor proteins.
 The international CORRECT study looked at regorafenib for advanced bowel cancer that had continued to grow after standard treatments.
-The results from this phase 3 trial showed regorafenib improved overall survival compared to a dummy drug (placebo).
+760 people took part in this phase 3 trial.
+The results showed regorafenib improved overall survival compared to a dummy drug (placebo) and best supportive care.
+The average length of time people lived was just over 6 months in the regorafenib group and 5 months in the placebo group.
 The most common side effects include hand and foot syndrome, tiredness, diarrhoea, high blood pressure and skin rash.

 Researchers have developed a new type of monoclonal antibody called RO5083945.
-They are looking at whether it can help people who have already had chemotherapy for bowel cancer that has spread.
-Researchers are giving RO5083945 alongside FOLFIRI chemotherapy and comparing this treatment with FOLFIRI and another monoclonal antibody called cetuximab.
+A trial is looking at RO5083945 to see if it can help people who have already had chemotherapy for bowel cancer that has spread.
+They are giving RO5083945 alongside FOLFIRI chemotherapy and comparing this with FOLFIRI and another monoclonal antibody called cetuximab.
 They hope that RO5083945 may be able to stop or slow down the growth of bowel cancer cells.
 And it may also help the immune system to attack cancer cells.

 This drug works by blocking certain proteins on cancer cells that send signals telling cancer cells to divide.
 The FOCUS 4 trial is looking at different treatments, including biological therapies such as AZD8931, for different subtypes of bowel cancer.
 The people taking part have bowel cancer that cannot be removed with surgery or has spread to another part of the body.